-13. Margaret Oliphant's The Makers of Venice: Doges, Conquerors and Men of Letters (1887) complete text for volume 8, set 2, of The Selected Works of Margaret Oliphant, General Editors Elisabeth Jay and Joanne Shattock (London: Pickering & Chatto, 2012)-submitted to General Editors
+13. Margaret Oliphant's The Makers of Venice: Doges, Conquerors and Men of Letters (1887) complete text for volume 8, set 2, of The Selected Works of Margaret Oliphant, General Editors Elisabeth Jay and Joanne Shattock (London: Pickering & Chatto, 2012)

-14. Elizabeth Gaskell, Sylvia's Lovers, text edited by Andrew Sanders, with an Introduction and Notes by Francis O'Gorman (Oxford: Oxford University Press, forthcoming 2013).
+14. Elizabeth Gaskell, Sylvia's Lovers, edited with an Introduction and Notes by Francis O'Gorman (Oxford: Oxford University Press, 2014).

-16. Anthony Trollope, Framley Parsonage, edited with an Introduction and Notes by Katherine Mullin and Francis O'Gorman (Oxford: Oxford University Press, forthcoming 2014)-part of a new complete edition of the Barchester novels.
+15. Anthony Trollope, Framley Parsonage, edited with an Introduction and Notes by Katherine Mullin and Francis O'Gorman (Oxford: Oxford University Press, 2014)-part of a new complete edition of the Barchester novels.
 Our 'Biographical Preface' and 'Chronology' is used in all the new texts.

 17. The Cambridge Companion to John Ruskin, edited by Francis O'Gorman (Cambridge: Cambridge University Press, 2015)